szemzoa/tie/README.md

-# Tiny Inference Engine (TIE)
+# Toy Inference Engine (TIE)

 A **minimal CPU-only** transformer inference engine designed to run Qwen3 models (currently supports Qwen3 0.6B / 1.7B / 4B).
 It includes an interactive mode, tokenizer, rope, KV cache, attention, and tool-call support.
-No MOE currently.

 Not a speed daemon (about 2.4 TPS for 4B model) — but designed for simplicity, portability, and experimentation.